spoole10/DigitalCookbookCreator/docs/RisksAndChallenges.md

 ## Risk: Database Setup

 **Challenge:**
-I had limited experience with setting up a Room database.
+I had limited experience with setting up a SQLite database with Room.

 **How It Was Overcome:**
 A proof-of-concept project was created to test SQLite and Room configuration, entity relationships, and DAO queries.
 This allowed the me to confidently design and implement the database during development.